RoySegall/gizra.com/src/_posts/2018-03-18-distractions-the-art-of-being-focused.md

 # Distractions

-Before send my curriculum to Gizra, I remember reading the [Gizra Way Book](https://www.thegizraway.com/), not one but twice.
+Before sending my CV to Gizra, I remember reading the [Gizra Way Book](https://www.thegizraway.com/), not once but twice.
 At that point, one of the most interesting quotes I remember was from chapter [Escalation and Timeboxing](https://www.thegizraway.com/escalation_and_timeboxing.html).

 > Yes, take breaks as needed but when you work, be focused.

-It turns out that be focused is something that may be much harder than you may expect...
+It turns out that being focused is something that may be much harder than you would expect...

 ## Turn off distractions

-There is a known practice when trying to be productive referred to turn off distractions, slack, twitter, email, all those things distract you from focusing.
+It is a known practice when trying to be productive to turn off distractions including slack, twitter, email, all those things that take away your focus.
 But there are more.
 Maybe hidden in your current workflow.

-For me for example, was not having the right tools for the job.
-I learned that spending some time configuring your environment correctly can save you a lot of hours of distractions in the future.
+For me for example, a big distraction came from not having the right tools for the job.
+I learned that spending some time now to configure my environment correctly can save me a lot of hours of distractions in the future.

-If you are a drupal developer, make sure you understand and make use of at least this three things:
+If you are a drupal developer, make sure you understand and make use of at least these three things:

 - Drush aliases. https://pantheon.io/blog/drush-aliases-available
 - SSH keys. https://help.github.com/articles/connecting-to-github-with-ssh/
 - Bash aliases. https://davidwalsh.name/alias-bash

-## It may be a better way.
+## There may be a better way.

-It may just sound obvious, but do not insist if something doesn't work for you.
+It may just sound obvious, but do not insist on something that doesn't work for you.

 For example, a week before I joined Gizra, I decided to try i3wm windows manager.
-It was a joy, I though I don't need to thing where to place a window anymore.
-But after 4 weeks of using it and configuring it, I realized that I was wasting a lot of time just trying to remember how to open new windows, so I returned to XFCE, but adopting some key shortcuts from i3wn, like opening a terminal with Command + Enter that turned out to be really helpful.
+It was a joy.
+I believed that I would not have to think about where to place a window anymore.
+But after four weeks of using it and configuring it, I realized that I was wasting a lot of time just trying to remember how to open new windows, so I returned to XFCE.
+However I did adopt some key shortcuts from i3wn, like opening a terminal with Command + Enter, that turned out to be really helpful.

-Listeing your coworkers advices is a good thing too.
+Listening to your coworkers advice is a good thing too.
 I been working with Drupal the last ten years, and that implies doing things in the wrong way, for a long of period of time...
 The point here is being enough humble to listen other ways to do things, and make them part of your current workflow.